Is Employer's PF Contribution Part of CTC in ISP and Web Hosting Companies?

 Dear All,

-I need information about Employers contribution in PF.
-Is it considered as a part of CTC ?
-Can employer's contribution in PF is consider as a part of Cost to the company with special reference to ISP and web hosting Company.
+I need information about employers' contribution in PF.
+Is it considered as a part of CTC?
+Can the employer's contribution in PF be considered as a part of Cost to the Company with special reference to ISP and web hosting companies.

 Regards,